ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## How to run sprint planning?

 1. open jira
-1. going through current sprint by BE, Design, iOS, Android...
+1. going through current sprint by BE, Design, iOS, Android, BI...
-1. plan for next sprint by BE, Design, iOS, Android...
+1. plan for next sprint by BE, Design, iOS, Android, BI...
    - estimate tickets
    - pull in tickets for the next sprint
 1. backlog grooming
    - discuss each ticket in grooming section
+   - designers present design of new feature, devs create tickets

 ## Jira setup